 5958 S. Dixie Hwy., South Miami; mitaliakitchen.com

 With its dim, intimate interior and charming outdoor courtyard, it’s no wonder chef Michael Beltran’s Ariete is a date-night go-to.
-The dining room channels a chic farmhouse vibe, and the food is next-level.
+This Michelin-starred restaurant has a chic farmhouse vibe, and the food is next-level.
 Plan to share just about everything, including the wood-grilled oysters and the signature Chug Burger, which is one of the best in the city.

 3540 Main Hwy., Coconut Grove; arietecoconutgrove.com